nphuly/alder-lake-opencore/README.md

 - macOS: Monterey 12.6

 ### Things that don't work
-- Bluetooth 5.2 - doesn't support, but I don't use Bluetooth, so no big deal!
 - Airdrop
 - Thunderbolt 4 - Maybe that I haven't tried to make it work :) I will update this later